cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 - Built-in wifi.
 This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
 - Onboard Bluetooth is hit or miss.
 However, I disabled it (HS14) because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter.
 - Netflix DRM in Safari (works in Chrome)
-- DRM-protected video in iTunes (ie: purchased TV shows)
+- ~~DRM-protected video in iTunes (ie: purchased TV shows)~~ DRM-protected videos work just fine in the TV app under Catalina.

 ##### Not Yet Tested